Columbus (Far Northeast), Gahanna & New Albany Cities PUMA, OH

 13.5k people

-As of 2023, 11.6% of Columbus (Far Northeast), Gahanna & New Albany Cities PUMA, OH residents (14.3k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 11.6% of Columbus (Far Northeast), Gahanna & New Albany Cities PUMA, OH residents (14.3k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Columbus (Far Northeast), Gahanna & New Albany Cities PUMA, OH was 11%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Columbus (Far Northeast), Gahanna & New Albany Cities PUMA, OH compared to that of it's neighboring and parent geographies.